“Therefore let us, as many as are mature, have this mind; and if in anything you think otherwise, God will reveal even this to you.”

 Paul referred to the Corinthians, who had been Christians for some time, as “babes in Christ” (1 Cor.
 3:1).
 A baby is totally dependent upon someone else for nourishment.
 Paul could not speak to the Corinthians as people who could feed themselves.
 He spoke to them as babies dependent on others.
 They did not know how to feed themselves spiritually.
 They did not understand the principles of the Word.
 They did not apply the Word to their experience.
 Therefore, they did not grow.
 They were ignorant of the Christian life.

 No one expects a baby to behave like a teenager.
 We do not expect much from a baby.
 A baby cannot chew steak.
 A baby must begin with milk.
 The formula increases gradually in the weeks after birth.
 Eventually, the baby starts to eat solid food.
-As a Christian grows, hopefully, he eats the right kind of food (the Word of God) and in the right amount.
+Hopefully, as a Christian grows, he eats the right kind of food (the Word of God) and in the right amount.

 Eventually, babies grow out of babyhood into childhood.
 If all things are equal (eating and exercising well), they will grow into manhood or womanhood.
 Growth out of infancy means they no longer think and act as new Christians.
 They no longer demand their way most of the time.
 If they keep growing, they develop into spiritual fathers and mothers who can reproduce themselves.